R2steven/MyFirstSQL/README.md

 startupTrends:
 work with the codecademy table 'startups', and practice using aggregate functions to pull and analyze data from silicon vally startups.

+AnalyzeHackerNews:
+Use the publically available data from the Hacker News forum from Y Combinator to get some real world data analysis practice.